Marek is a lonely teenager from Poland living with his father in a small flat in south-central London’s Somers Town area.

 Tomo and Marek meet at a café, where Tomo playfully steals Marek’s freshly developed photographs (his only personal link to this strange, new city).
 The shots are mostly of Maria, a French waitress who works at the café.

-The two form an awkward but genuine friendship based on mutual alienation and loneliness.
+The two form an awkward friendship based on mutual alienation and loneliness.
 And a longing for the pretty, exotic Maria.
 They discuss her status as a potential girlfriend while sitting in the shade of a tree that presides over an old churchyard where Thomas Hardy is said to have moved gravestones in his days as an architect’s clerk.
 (Somers Town was also home for a time to Mary Shelley, Charles Dickens and Arthur Rimbaud, although Marek and Tomo likely don’t know this; they are busy writing their own story.)

 Marek hides the homeless Tomo in his bedroom, out of sight of his short-fuse father.
 This works until Marek feeds Tomo too many spicy Polish foods, and Tomo requires the restroom with a sensation beyond urgency.